jakobzhao/geog458/readme.md

 **In-class discussion leadership:** You and your group mates will lead at least one in-class discussion.
 Please work together to prepare some activities and guiding questions that will inspire and structure our discussion of the material.

-**Labs:** You need to finish all five labs by the due date listed.
+**Labs:** You need to finish all five labs by the due date.
 In order to help you work on each lab, we will walk through most of the labs in class.

 **Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and actively participate in critical discussions of those readings.